kgthegreat/go-crud-starter/README.md

 9. To build when files change, I have used `https://github.com/cespare/reflex`
 10. `reflex -r '\.go$' -s -- zsh -c "go build && ./app-name"`

 Voila - you have your very own go app running.
 This way you don't have to depend on a framework but still have a way of robust code organisation with dependancy injection.
+The code organisation is yours to tweak as you like.